 In the damaged cell, the cell proteins change to the damaged configurational state.
 In that state the cell proteins lose their preference for association with K rather than Na, lose much of their ability to structure water, and probably lower their contractility, with the result that K leaves the cell, is replaced by Na, and the water content of the cell increases (the cell swells).

-Therefore if in the environment around the cell the concentration of K is increased compared to Na, the association sites are forced to accept more K and less Na because of the cooperative interactions between associated sites, as shown by Ling and Bohr.
+Therefore, if the environment around the cell concentration of K is increased compared to Na, the association sites are forced to accept more K and less Na because of the cooperative interactions between associated sites, as shown by Dr. Ling and Dr. Bohr.
 This tends to restore the normal configuration of the proteins.

 by Freeman Cope, MD